Positive Markov processes in Laplace duality: Abstract

 \section{Abstract}

 This article develops a general framework for Laplace duality between positive Markov processes in which the one-dimensional Laplace transform of one process can be represented through that of another.
 We show that a process admits a Laplace dual if and only if it satisfies a certain complete monotonicity condition.
 Moreover, we analyse how the conventions adopted for the values of $0 \cdot \infty$ and $\infty \cdot 0$ are reflected in the weak continuity/absorptivity properties of the processes in duality at the boundaries $0$ and $\infty$.
 A broad class of generators admitting Laplace duals is identified, and we provide sufficient conditions under which the associated martingale problems are well-posed with the solutions being in duality at the level of their semigroups.
-Laplace duality is shown to unify several generalizations of continuous-state branching processes, e.g. those with immigration or evolving in random environments.
-Along the way, a theorem originally due to Ethier and Kurtz -- connecting duality of generators to that of the associated semigroups -- is refined, and we provide a concise proof of the Courr\`ege form for the generators of positive Markov processes whose pointwise domain includes the exponential functions.
-The latter leads naturally to the notion of the Laplace symbol, which is a parsimonious encoding of the infinitesimal dynamics of the process.
+Laplace duality is shown to furnish a unifying structure for several generalizations of continuous-state branching processes, e.g. those with immigration or evolving in random environments.
+Along the way, a theorem originally due to Ethier and Kurtz -- connecting duality of generators to that of the associated semigroups -- is refined, and we provide a concise proof of the Courr\`ege form for the pointwise infinitesimal generator of a positive Markov process whose domain includes the exponential functions.
+The latter leads naturally to the notion of a Laplace symbol, which is a parsimonious encoding of the infinitesimal dynamics of the process.

-\keywords{Positive Markov process; duality of semigroups; duality of generators; Laplace transform; complete monotonicity; Laplace symbol; L\'evy-Khintchine function; martingale problem; branching process, stochastic population model.}
+\keywords{Positive Markov process; duality of semigroups; duality of generators; Laplace transform; complete monotonicity; Laplace symbol; L\'evy-Khintchine function; martingale problem; branching process; stochastic population model.}

 \subjclass[2020]{Primary: 60G07, 60J25.
 Secondary: 60J35, 60J80, 92D25.}